AUDDT: A Unified Benchmark Toolkit for Audio and Speech Deepfake Detectors: RESULTS AND DISCUSSIONS

 \subsection{Limitations of existing datasets}

 This benchmarking exercise has allowed us to also gauge the limitations of existing deepfake datasets.
 First, we observe a dominance of studio-quality, scripted speech.
-Our analysis of the 28 datasets shows that only 3 (around 10\%) are sourced `in-the-wild', and fewer than a quarter systematically include realistic perturbations, such as telephony compressions.
+Our analysis of the 31 datasets shows that only 3 (around 10\%) are sourced `in-the-wild', and fewer than a quarter systematically include realistic perturbations, such as telephony compressions.
 The main reason for this is that fake samples are predominantly generated from clean speech, such as \textsc{LJspeech}~\cite{ljspeech17} or \textsc{VCTK}~\cite{Yamagishi2019CSTRVC}.
 Since these source datasets are originally curated for speech recognition and synthesis, the speech signals are collected in a controlled and indoor setting, which shares different characteristics than in-the-wild speech.
 As a consequence, detectors finetuned on clean deepfakes suffer performance deterioration when tested on noisy, unpredictable audios found on platforms, such as as social media or VoIP calls.

 Another key limitation observed is the lack of diversity in terms of human expressions.
-For instance, only two of the 28 datasets (7\%) explicitly cover different accents, which risks creating detectors that are biased and less effective for a global user base.
+For instance, among the speech deepfake datasets, only two of the speech datasets (7\%) explicitly cover different accents, which risks creating detectors that are biased and less effective for a global user base.
 Similarly, while real speech can be expressive, only three datasets (10\%) focus on emotional content, and just a single dataset is dedicated to non-speech vocal sounds, including laughter.
 This can cause detectors to mistake natural human expressivity as deepfake artifacts, leading to lower TNR.

 Finally, this benchmarking exercise has highlighted that datasets are not keeping up with the rapid evolution of generative models.
 While some newer datasets include methods such as diffusion, the development of evaluation data lags behind.
 This observation also aligns with the findings presented in \cite{chandra2025deepfake}, where in-lab trained detectors failed on deepfakes generated from commercial platforms, likely due to differences in generative model architectures used.